libp2p/universal-connectivity/py-peer/README.md

 | `/status` | Display connection status |
 | `/multiaddr` | Show your multiaddress for sharing |

+**Note:** Since the Textual UI doesn't support text copying, to share your multiaddr with others, copy it from the `system_messages.txt` log file where it's logged at startup.

 ## ⚙️ Configuration

 ### Environment Variables